abbasloo/geoDisassembler/README.md

-# geoDisassembler: Mesh Processing for 3D Building Models
+# geoWrench: A Toolbox for Geometrical Acoustics